hkhan925/Hate-Speech-Classifier/CogMI Conference/README.md

 # Compiled Metrics.xlsx

-Data tables containing the values for the 5 metrics for the 8 NLP vectorizations for 4 classifiers the 4 scenarios.
+Data tables containing the values for the 5 metrics for the 8 NLP vectorizations for 4 classifiers for the 4 scenarios.